 In general, CO2 emissions from primary lead production facilities are about two times the CO2 emissions from secondary lead facilities on a per-unit or production basis.
 To account for the difference between primary and secondary lead facilities from 1990-2013 when primary lead production took place in the United States, an adjustment was made to the state primary and secondary facility counts.
-The GHGRP CO2 emissions for the one primary facility and the secondary facilities for reporting years 2010-2013 were compiled.
-Next, from the USGS Mineral Yearbooks, the production for the primary facility and secondary facilities was compiled for 2010-2013.
+The GHGRP CO2 emissions for the one primary facility and the secondary facilities for RYs 2010-2013 were compiled.
+Next, the production for the primary facility and secondary facilities from the USGS Minerals Yearbooks was compiled for 2010-2013.
 The ratio of CO2 emissions to production for each year for the primary facility and secondary facilities was calculated and then averaged across those years.
-Primary facilities have, on average, a 1:1 ratio of CO2 emissions to production tons.
-Secondary facilities have, on average, a 1:2 ratio of CO2 emissions to production tons.
+Primary facilities have, on average, a 1:1 ratio of CO2 emissions to production to so production to so for CO2 emissions to production to each get a 1:2 ratio of CO2 emissions to production tons.
 The average ratios for primary and secondary facilities were applied to each state's primary and secondary facility count to calculate a weighted percentage of emissions per state for primary and secondary facilities.